The Arsonist Was a Scholar

 She and other teachers noted Stacy’s difficult childhood, but did not know the details.
-(Stacy’s father would die in May 1939, two months after he applied to U-M.) Foster said the aunt and uncle raising Stacy were “utterly baffled by Robert’s repulse of their efforts to make him more sociable.”
+(Stacy’s father would commit suicide in May 1939, two months after his son applied to U-M; he had been under treatment for depression at a state-run mental health hospital for two years.)
+Foster said the aunt and uncle raising Stacy were “utterly baffled by Robert’s repulse of their efforts to make him more sociable.”

 “He seems lonely and needs companionship, and yet shuts people away from him,” Foster wrote.
 “I’m sure as far as studies go, you will be proud of him as a student of Michigan.”